Google Fi Coverage Map

 Google Fi uses the T-Mobile network to provide coverage.

-However, since the Sprint-T-Mobile merger, Sprint and T-Mobile have become one network, and Google Fi recently stopped using US Cellular for coverage as of February 28th, 2023.
+Google Fi also stopped using US Cellular for coverage as of February 28th, 2023.

 The only network Google Fi uses for coverage right now is the T-Mobile network.